rgcurling/Ryan-Curling-Analytics_Portfolio/VBA/README.md

 # VBA Projects

-## Automated Shift-Wash Emails Macro
+## Automated Shift-Wash Email Macro

 Goal: To automate the creation and sending of shift-wash emails for Amazon operations to save time, improve consistency, and standardize communication.